Elisabeth of Valois: Queen of Spain

-Elisabeth left France dressed as a "daughter of France" and arrived in Spain transformed with her 16 French ladies costumed in the Spanish style.
-At her wedding she met the painter Sofonisba Anguissola, and Ana de Mendoza, who would live with her the rest of her life.
+Elisabeth left France dressed as a "daughter of France" and arrived in Spain with her 16 French ladies "transformed" in the Spanish style.
+At her wedding she met both the painter Sofonisba Anguissola and Ana de Mendoza, who would live with her the rest of her life.
 Philip II appointed Anguissola to be a lady-in-waiting and court painter for his queen.
 Under Anguissola's tutelage, Elisabeth improved her amateur painting skills.
 Anguissola also influenced the artistic works of her children, Isabella Clara Eugenia and Caterina Michaela, during her time at the court.

+Elisabeth brought a large entourage with her from France, including two chief ladies-in-waiting (Claude de Vineulx and Jeanne de Chassincourt), eight ladies-in-waiting (among them Louise de Clermont), four chamberwomen, kitchen staff, the surgeon Dunoir, the physician Burgensis and two apothecaries.
+Later the young queen's household would contain a majority of Spanish nobility ladies-in-waiting and also some Italian ladies.
+Elisabeth's childhood companions and relatives Anne and Suzanne de Bourbon also accompanied her.

+One of her new favorites was Marta Tana, the future mother of Saint Aloysius.

-Philip was completely enchanted by his 14-year-old bride, and by 1564 had given up his infidelities.
+Philip was completely enchanted by his 14-year-old bride and by 1564 had given up his infidelities.
 Despite the significant age difference, Elisabeth was also quite pleased with her husband.
 (In letters to her mother, she proclaimed herself to be fortunate to have married so charming a prince.)
 Philip enjoyed hosting chivalric tournaments to entertain his wife.
-Elisabeth would play liege lady to the three young princes of the Spanish Court: Carlos, Prince of Asturias, John of Austria (illegitimate son of Charles V), and Alexander Farnese, Duke of Parma (son of Charles V's illegitimate daughter Margaret).
+Elisabeth would play liege lady to the three young princes of the Spanish Court: Carlos, Prince of Asturias; John of Austria (illegitimate son of Charles V); and Alexander Farnese, Duke of Parma (son of Charles V's illegitimate daughter Margaret).
+If Philip was pleased with his new wife, Elisabeth's slow adaption of the rigid Spanish court etiquette or what was expected of a Spanish queen consort was noted and her behavior such as her disorganized manner of eating (a reference to a perceived excessive consumption of meat and snacking).
+Both taking to her bed at the first sign of illness and her lack of interest in political matters were critiziced.